 Music and programming have always been two of my primary interests.
 I have written a post on Similarities Between Music and Programming.
 I attended university originally for music composition with a focus on classical guitar.
 I wanted to be the next John Williams or Nubuo Uematsu.
 I quickly switched to computer science as I saw it as a much more practical and useful degree.
 I graduated from University of North Texas with a B.S. in Computer Science.

-I have worked on many projects over the years and it is difficult to pick just a few to highlight here.
-Most of my professional work is company secret that I can't share, so the projects here are purely personal.
+I have worked on many projects over the years and it is difficult to pick just a few to highlight here, but here are some things I am proud of:

 - DevDungeon.com, hundreds of tutorials on programming and security topics.